EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 'I Have Come Out As A Much Stronger & Level-headed Person Than What I Was'

-Q. You are one film-old now with Mard Ko Dard Nahin finally making it to the theatrical screens.
+Q. You are one-film-old now with Mard Ko Dard Nahin finally making it to the theatrical screens.
 There's so much of love pouring in for the film from all the corners.
 What phase are you currently in?
 Are you very happy that the film has finally released or does it leave you with an empty feeling since you lived Surya's life for more than a year?

 A. "Fortunately, I have not had the chance of having that empty feeling because we have been travelling for film festivals for the last six-eight months.
-Nobody posts my airport looks but I have been travelling for the film festivals (laughs).
+Nobody posts my airport looks but I have been travelling for film festivals (laughs).
 I have been with Surya throughout for the last eight months including the promotions.

 Now after the film's release, people recognize me as Surya which is lovely.
 Before this diminishes, I will be jumping onto my next film.
 So, I don't think I will have time for that, but it will be a great switch for me because my next project is very challenging.
 I will be shifting into something which is 180 degree from what I have done."

-Q. Does that mean the process of switching on and off a character comes easy to you?
+Q. Does that mean the process of switching on and off a character comes easily to you?

 A. "No, it isn't easy for me.
 Fortunately for this, I didn't have any in-between time because I had to immediately jump onto my next film.
 If I had three months where I wasn't working, then yes, I might have been struggling to find Abhimanyu."